Gog (DC Comics): Thy Kingdom Come

-After the last day apart, Gog collects the heroes again, asking them gleefully to kneel down and worship him while he brings in a new world.
-The rest of the JSA arrive, having learned from Sandman that Gog is rooting himself into the Earth, and if he remains for one more day, the Earth will die if he ever leaves, leaving them with the one option of killing Gog and separating his head from the Earth.
+Sandman tells the other JSA members that Gog is rooting himself into the Earth, and if he remains for one more day, the Earth will die if he ever leaves.
 Hawkman and the rest of the Society following Gog attempt to protect him, until they see him attempt to transform Jay Garrick into lightning.
-All of Gog's followers turn against him and Gog punishes the Society by taking away his "gifts" to an extreme degree (Citizen Steel now feels pain in all his nerves and Starman can't be cured of his madness).
-Even Magog eventually turns on him, for which Gog's blessing on him is also undone.
+All of Gog's followers turn against him and Gog punishes the Society by taking away his "gifts".
 Citizen Steel breaks Gog's leg with a single punch and eventually, the JSA are able to topple Gog and cut off his head.
-The Superman of Earth-22 and Starman take the still-living head to the Source Wall, embedding it there for all eternity.
-Gog accuses Superman of being exactly what he accused Gog of being.
+The Superman of Earth-22 and Starman take the still-living head to the Source Wall, embedding it there.